glyphshaper

 fontToBlob(font)Serialise the font to a Blob (OTF binary).

-applyFontBlob(family, blob)Inject a @font-face override; returns the Blob URL for later cleanup.
+applyFontBlob(family, blob, existingUrl?, options?)Inject a @font-face override; returns the Blob URL for later cleanup.
+Pass existingUrl to revoke the previous Blob URL and prevent memory leaks. options accepts fontWeight and fontStyle.

 revokeFont(url)Revoke the Blob URL and remove the override style element.

-useGlyphFont(source)React hook — accepts a URL string or File; returns {font, loading, error}.
+useGlyphFont(source)React hook — accepts a URL string, File, or null (resets to idle).
+Supports TTF, OTF, and WOFF1; for WOFF2 use parseFont() directly.
+Returns {font, loading, error}.

 Font format support